Skip to content

 To improve weather forecasting, it is crucial to expand and diversify observational datasets.
 Traditional radiosondes are valuable sources of data, but they are limited in their spatial coverage.
 Increasing their number, especially in remote or underserved regions, can fill critical data gaps and provide a more comprehensive view of weather patterns.
 Additionally, the integration of remote sensing technologies, have the opportunity to provide valuable insights into atmospheric conditions, moisture content, and other essential variables for accurate weather prediction.

 At Climavision, we are increasing our access to unique observational data from multiple sources as well as our high-resolution radar network.
-These datasets come from sources such as GPS-RO and other novel datasets , giving more insight into what is happening even in remote areas in real time.
+These datasets come from sources such as space-based observations and other novel datasets , giving more insight into what is happening even in remote areas in real time.
 The more data there is to input into weather models, the more accurate the model outputs will be.

 Cutting-Edge Numerical Weather Prediction Models